Please submit your official transcript in a sealed envelope issued directly from the institution to:

 A maximum of 8 hours of transfer credit may be awarded.

 Transfer students must meet University Graduate residency requirements.
-For additional information, please see page 121 of the Academic Bulletin.
+Please see the Academic Bulletin for additional information.

 Can undergraduate courses be applied to my graduate degree?